 Sometimes, a program of vision therapy may be recommended by your eye doctor after strabismus surgery in order to re-train the visual system.

 It is important to treat strabismus as early as possible, as the eye turn may be a result of a serious health issue.

 If you have an untreated vision problem you may be experiencing difficulty at home, at work, and even during sports activities.
 There is no need to continue suffering!

 Schedule an eye exam and vision evaluation for a proper diagnosis, and to discuss if a vision therapy program is the appropriate treatment for you.

 Vision therapy can improve your visual skills and help you to obtain clear and comfortable vision for a lifetime of success.

-Vision Therapy Quiz »
+Vision Therapy or Occupational Therapy? »